aiwolf/CompetitionProtocolDivision/en/regulation.md

 #### Python Agent

 Submit a zip file.
-In the root directory of your zip file, you should include the main script to be executed (this is different from previous years).
+In the root directory of your zip file, you should include the main script to be executed.
 There is no restrictions to the file name.
 Indicate the name of the main script when submitting.
 Make sure that the main script can understand and proccess the following command line parameters:

 - `-h hostname`: set the name of the aiwolf server to connect to;
 - `-p port`: set the port number to connect to;